 The first thing I noticed was a bowl-shaped hole in the console.
-That missing bowl of electronics turned out to be a very portable Bluetooth speaker, known as the “puck” that, when paired with an iPhone or Android device brings sound into the home, or acts as a portable speaker for picnics or beach parties.
+That missing bowl of electronics turned out to be a very portable Bluetooth speaker, known as the “puck” that, when paired with an iPhone or Android device, brings sound into the home or acts as a portable speaker for picnics or beach parties.
 The design is inspired by research into Millennials who find electronics and music to be lifestyle experiences that cross various boundaries.
 The Millennial driver doesn’t want to see their car as a separate thing from all their other things.

 As the driver strolls toward the car, he or she can bring their Bluetooth speaker with them, already playing their favorite Christina Perri tune (we are, after all, Only Human).
-Drop the Bluetooth “puck” into the dashboard and the car’s audio system takes over the sound — the Bluetooth speaker takes over the job of center-channel among the sparse speakers.
+Drop the Bluetooth “puck” into the dashboard, and the car’s audio system takes over the sound — the Bluetooth speaker takes over the job of center-channel among the sparse speakers.
 Software expands sound inside the Fiesta.

 The subwoofer is another Millennial inspired design.
 Like the console, it too sports a disk-like depression.
 If the car is off, placing the Bluetooth speaker “puck” into the subwoofer transforms into an in-trunk sound system for tailgating.
 But that’s not the end of it.
-Disconnect the power and the “subwoofer” becomes a portable boom-box.
+Disconnect the power, and the “subwoofer” becomes a portable boom-box.
 Simply lift and separate.

 Summit Car Audio: The Luxury Sound Experience

 But not everyone is on a budget, and if they are, some have much larger budgets.
-On the high-end of the audio experience, I found myself enveloped in the plush leather of a Lexus and the Harman Summit Car Audio sound system.
+On the high-end audio experience, I found myself enveloped in the plush leather of a Lexus and the Harman Summit Car Audio sound system.

 To some degree, cost is an issue here as well.
 While the demo offered the full-blown Summit experience, the modular system can be configured with various add-on modules that increase options (and costs).
 It appears that this modularization is available to both the manufacturer and the consumer.
 If the manufacturer doesn’t offer enough audio umph, then as a consumer, compatible aftermarket installs can up the features and capabilities.

-While I sat in the driver’s seat, with a Windows Surface tablet leaning against the console, the app enabled vehicle presented itself.
+While I sat in the driver’s seat, with a Windows Surface tablet leaning against the console, the app-enabled vehicle presented itself.
 Rather than embedding all of the options into the car’s software, is already more complex than it needs to be for many drivers, Harman’s design removes high-end audiophile features to a tablet, where an app controls the nuance.

 And I mean control.
 Have kids in the back enjoying a video.
 No problem.
 Their personal sound zone is directed at the rear seats, while front seats hear little, if any, of Sponge Bob’s singing.
 Receiving a phone call features the same kind of personalized sound isolation.
 The driver experiences a “cone of silence” that isolated him or her from other audio.
 If the call is for the daughter in the back seat, switch the zone to her, and full audio is restored to the driver while the young lady in the back takes advantage of the focused audio of the phone call.